bodylabs/bodylabs-javascript-style/README.md

 bodylabs-javascript-style
 =============

-Body Labs JavaScript style, using JSCS, eslint.
+Body Labs JavaScript style, using JSCS and eslint.

 Versioning